-- Wear padded insoles in closed toe shoes, and use a gel cushion in open toe shoes at the ball fo your foot, to decrease the pressure in the joints of your feet and provide some cushioning to take pressure off your knees.
+- Wear padded insoles in closed toe shoes, and use a gel cushion in open toe shoes at the ball of your foot, to decrease the pressure in the joints of your feet and provide some cushioning to take pressure off your knees.

 - If you do get foot pain for a prolonged period of time, make sure you come in and visit one of our team members.
 If your feet aren’t happy, nothing else above them will be.

 Hopefully no matter how often you wear heels, you have found some useful tips and tricks to minimise any potential damage that may occur in the long term.
 If you ever have any questions or concerns regarding any foot pain you may be experiencing, the team at South Yarra Osteopathic Clinic are always happy to help.

 Image from shoeenvy.com.au